Quantifying the Energy Relaxation Rate of Quantum States Using D-Wave Device and the Discovery of Long-Lived Multiqubit States: Introduction

-Furthermore, QA is used not only for solving problems but also as a quantum simulator of quantum many-body systems in and out of equilibrium \cite{king2018observation, kairys2020simulating, harris2018phase, zhou2021experimental}.
-There is a great interest in whether the D-Wave machines exploit quantum properties, and recent experiments with a D-Wave machine have confirmed good agreement with theoretical predictions based on Schrodinger dynamics \cite{king2022coherent, king2022quantum}.
-Focusing on this point, an attempt has been reported to use longitudinal magnetic fields to probe the dynamics of a qubit and distinguish the effects of noise in the D-Wave machine\cite{morrell2022signatures}.
-However, the coherence properties of actual devices provided by D-Wave are not sufficiently explored, and further studies are still needed.
-In particular, since an eigenstate of the Hamiltonian provided by the D-Wave machine can be entangled, the coherence properties of entangled states need to be clarified.
+Furthermore, a quantum annealing machine can be used not only for solving problems but also as a quantum simulator for quantum many-body systems in and out of equilibrium \cite{king2018observation, kairys2020simulating, harris2018phase, zhou2021experimental}.
+There is considerable interest in the potential of D-Wave machines to exploit quantum properties, and recent experiments with a D-Wave machine have shown good agreement with theoretical predictions based on the Schr\"odinger dynamics \cite{king2022coherent, king2022quantum}.
+To this end, a study has attempted to use longitudinal magnetic fields to probe the dynamics of a qubit and distinguish the effects of noise in the D-Wave machine\cite{morrell2022signatures}.
+Tunneling spectroscopy \cite{berkley2013tunneling} is a way to estimate the energy gap of the transverse-field Ising Hamiltonian, and numerical simulations of open quantum systems have been performed to reproduce the results of the tunneling spectroscopy by using the D-Wave machine \cite{chen2020hoqst}.
+When reverse quantum annealing was performed to search doubly degenerate ground states, the probability of finding one of the ground states was much larger than that of the other state, and this behavior was qualitatively reproduced by a theoretical model of decoherence \cite{bando2022breakdown}.

+Quantum correlation plays an important role in a quantum simulator.
+Experimental and theoretical results indicate that correlation among qubits lessens the impact of noise during QA \cite{weinberg2020scaling}.
+Especially since an eigenstate of the Hamiltonian provided by the D-Wave machine can be entangled, it is important to study the coherence properties of entangled states.
+The properties of the entanglement of the ground state during QA were experimentally and theoretically investigated \cite{lanting2014entanglement,albash2015reexamination}.
+However, the coherence properties of multi-qubit states generated by D-Wave have not been sufficiently explored.

-In this paper, we propose and demonstrate a method to measure the energy relaxation time (called $T_1$) of the excited states during QA by using the D-Wave machine.
-We adopt a fully connected Ising model of four qubits for the problem Hamiltonian of QA.
-We show that the energy relaxation time of the first excited states of the model is much longer than that of a single qubit.
-Our numerical simulations show that the first excited state during QA for the model is entangled, and so our experimental results indicate that the long-lived entangled state can be generated during QA with the D-Wave machine.
-Also, the energy diagram, which is illustrated in Fig \ref{fig:long-lived-fig} (a) and (b), can theoretically show that the fully-connected Ising model can lead to an improved energy relaxation time.
+In this paper, we measure the energy relaxation rate of the excited states during QA by using the D-Wave machine.
+We employ a fully connected Ising model of four qubits for the problem Hamiltonian of QA.
+Further, we show that the energy relaxation rate of the first excited states of such a four-qubit system is much smaller than that of a single-qubit system.
+We elucidate the mechanism of this phenomenon by using an independent decoherence model.
+Moreover, by adopting such a mechanism, we theoretically predict the existence of long-lived entanglement whose energy relaxation rate is smaller than that of the separable states under the effect of independent decoherence.